 However, things get confusing around Dropbox’s plan configurations:

-• Dropbox Sign — the dedicated e-signing tool — provides an e-signing solution with team controls but no storage.
+- Dropbox Sign — the dedicated e-signing tool — provides an e-signing solution with team controls, but has no general-purpose cloud storage — it’s focused purely on document-signing workflows, not on storing files and digital assets the way Dropbox does.

 While our primary focus is on Dropbox Sign, the e-signing and storage options available through Dropbox are a good fit for businesses who might need cloud-based storage for documents and digital assets.